hashgraph/stablecoin-studio/contracts/README.md

    - `CashIn.sol`: abstract contract implementing the *cash-in* operation (mint new tokens and assign them to an account, increases the total supply).
    - `Deletable.sol`: abstract contract implementing the *delete* operation (deletes the satble coin's underlying token. **WARNING** : THIS OPERATION CANNOT BE ROLLED-BACK AND A STABLECOIN WITHOUT AN UNDERLYING TOKEN WILL NOT WORK ANYMORE).
    - `Freezable.sol`: abstract contract implementing the *freeze* and *unfreeze* operations (if an account is frozen, it will not be able to operate with the stable coin until unfrozen).
+   - `KYC.sol`: abstract contract implementing the *grantKyc* and *revokeKyc* operations to grant or revoke KYC flag to an Hedera account for the stable coin.
    - `Pausable.sol`: abstract contract implementing the *pause* and *unpause* operations (if a token is paused, nobody will be able to operate with it until the token is unpaused).
-   - `Rescatbale.sol`: abstract contract implementing the *rescue* operation (transfer tokens from the treasury to another account).
+   - `Rescatable.sol`: abstract contract implementing the *rescue* operation (transfer tokens from the treasury to another account).
    - `Reserve.sol`: abstract contract implementing the reserve for the stable coin (checking against the current reserve before minting, changing the reserve data feed, etc.).
    - `Roles.sol`: Contains the definition of the roles that can be assigned for every stable coin.
    - `Supplieradmin.sol`: abstract contract implementing all the cashin role assignment and management (assigning/removing the role as well as setting, increasing and decreasing the cash-in limit).